rowangayleschaefer/hackathon_project/README.md

 **Additionally, here some other ideas that I could explore for this dataset:**

 * Looking at cosine similarity for products and building a product recommender based on previous products ordered.
-* Clustering buyers based on their buying habits.
+* Clustering buyers based on their buying habits, or doing customer segmentation with available data.
 * Building an app that allows a user to select the item they want to model for.
 <br /></p>